Amorphous121/software-design-patterns/readme.md

 }

 const cylinder = new Cylinder(3, 5);
-console.log('Area:', cylinder.getArea()); // Output: Area: 28.274333882308138
+console.log("Area:", cylinder.getArea()); // Output: Area: 28.274333882308138
-console.log('Volume:', cylinder.getVolume()); // Output: Volume: 141.3716694115407
+console.log("Volume:", cylinder.getVolume()); // Output: Volume: 141.3716694115407
 ```

 In this TypeScript example, we demonstrate encapsulation by encapsulating the `radius` property within the `Circle` class.
 Inheritance is illustrated by the `Cylinder` class inheriting from the `Circle` class, thus reusing its properties and methods.
 Polymorphism is showcased through the `getVolume()` method, which overrides the `getArea()` method of the superclass to provide specific behavior for calculating the volume of a cylinder.
 Finally, abstraction is applied by hiding the implementation details of the calculations within the respective methods, providing a simplified interface for users of the classes.

 ## SOLID Principles

 SOLID is an acronym representing five key principles of object-oriented design that promote modular, flexible, and maintainable code.
 These principles serve as guidelines for writing clean, understandable, and scalable software systems.

 - **Single Responsibility Principle (SRP)**: A class should have only one reason to change.
 This principle states that a class should have only one responsibility or job, encapsulating a single aspect of functionality.
 This promotes high cohesion and low coupling, making classes easier to understand, maintain, and reuse.